YassineElibrahimi/beat-lyrics-generator/README.md

 ## Overview

-**For beat generation:**
+#### **For beat generation:**
 **Think of the code as a car – it's fully built and ready to run.**
 The SoundFonts are like gasoline; without them, the engine still runs (using a pygame fallback), but with the right fuel, it will roar with professional audio quality.

 **For lyrics generation & voice generation:**
-Like beat generation, The same concept will apply (build the Car & add any type of Gas).
+Like beat generation, The same concept applies – build the engine first, add the fuel (data) later.

-Beat & Lyrics Generator lets you:
+#### Beat & Lyrics Generator lets you:
 - **Generate a beat** – choose genre, theme, instrument, key, and tempo, and get a complete beat with chords, melody, and drums.
 - **Generate a full track** *(planned)* – automatically produce a beat, lyrics, and vocals together.
 - **Edit everything** – after generation, you can regenerate any component individually: chord progression, lead melody, drum patterns (kick, snare, hi‑hat separately), lyrics structure, and voice.
 - **Save/load projects** – all generated data is stored in a local SQLite database for later retrieval.

 The GUI is currently under construction; we use a **command‑line interface (CLI)** to test and validate the core modules.
 Once the backend is polished, the GUI will be re‑integrated.

 This project started as an ambitious blueprint and has been refined into a realistic, phased development plan.
 I'm currently focusing on an **English/US Hip‑hop MVP**, with plans to later add support for Moroccan Arabic (Darija) and more advanced voice synthesis.

 ---

-## Current Features (Phase 1 – Beat Generator)
+## Current Features (Phase 1 & 2 Completed)

+### Beat Generator
-- **Chord progression generator**
-  - Roman numeral templates per genre & theme (trap, drill, old‑school).
-  - Uses `music21` to convert numerals to actual notes in any key.
+- **Chord progression generator** – Roman numeral templates per genre & theme (trap, drill, old‑school).
+Uses `music21` to convert numerals to actual notes in any key.

-- **Melody generator**
-  - Rule‑based: chord tones on strong beats, scale tones as passing notes.
-  - Avoids large leaps and immediate pitch repetitions for more natural lines.
+- **Melody generator** – Rule‑based: chord tones on strong beats, scale tones as passing notes.
+Avoids large leaps and pitch repetitions.

-- **Drum pattern generator**
-  - Probabilistic 16‑step patterns per genre (kick, snare, hi‑hat, open hat).
+- **Drum pattern generator** – Probabilistic 16‑step patterns per genre (kick, snare, hi‑hat, open hat) with independent regeneration.
-  - Independent regeneration of each drum track.

-- **MIDI export & playback**
-  - Combines chords, melody, and drums into a single MIDI file via `pretty_midi`.
-  - Two playback modes:
+- **MIDI export & playback** – Combines all tracks into a single MIDI file.
+Two playback modes:
   - **Pygame fallback** (low quality, works out‑of‑the‑box).
-    - **FluidSynth + SoundFont** (professional quality) – *code is ready; you provide the SoundFont ("gasoline").*
+  - **FluidSynth + SoundFont** (professional quality) – code ready; you provide the SoundFont ("gasoline").

-- **Command‑line interface**
-  - `cli.py` lets you select parameters, generate a beat, save MIDI, and play it.
-  - A temporary solution while the GUI is being refined.
+### Lyrics Generator
+- **Lyrics acquisition** – Three curated Kaggle hip‑hop datasets (no API limits, fully offline).
+- **Vocabulary extraction** – Theme‑based word frequency tables.
+- **Theme assignment** – Combined VADER sentiment + keyword scoring to classify lines into 8 themes (hard, melancholic, reflective, smooth, confident, inspirational, playful, street love).
+- **Markov chain generation** – Bigram model with weighted sampling produces coherent, theme‑aligned lyrics with rhyme support.

 ---